-Verizon Galaxy S III launch rumored for July, global roaming support confirmed to be comingAlex Wagner - Senior News Editor
+Verizon Galaxy S III launch rumored for July, global roaming support confirmed to be comingAlex Wagner - Deputy Managing Editor, News Desk

 Verizon yesterday announced some details of its Galaxy S III launch plans, including pricing and a pre-order start date, but it failed to reveal just when the phone will be launching.
 Unsurprisingly, some leaked information has surfaced online to try and fill the void.
 According to an image sent to Android Central, pre-ordered Galaxy S IIIs will ship by July 9.
 The first ship date that actually came up was July 6, but that's reportedly already changed, with July 9 being the current target date.

 In other Verizon Galaxy S III news, the big red carrier has confirmed to Phone Scoop that Samsung's handset will support roaming onto international 2G and 3G networks.
 Unfortunately, that functionality won't be available when the phone launches (whenever that happens), and will instead be enabled in a future software update.